- How can the Valuer platform help your organization find the right startups?

 According to the World Economic Forum, oceans are essential for economic well-being and food security globally, as over 100 million households’ livelihoods depend on the fisheries industry and 3 billion people rely on seafood as their primary protein.
 Even so, some 85% of fish and seafood stocks available to humans are already fully exploited.

 In this regard, technological breakthroughs and creativity are critical to advancing SDG 14 and reducing the time and cost necessary to achieve results.
-Moreover, blending purpose with profit promises companies a competitive advantage that meets the expectations of modern customers, employees, and investors.
+Moreover, blending purpose with profit with business driven sustainability can grant companies a competitive advantage that meets the expectations of modern customers, employees, and investors.

 Adopting creative technology to make operations sustainable can, among other benefits, generate new revenue, reduce costs in the long-run, open the way to untapped markets, increase supply chain resilience, and improve brand image.